Welcome back to this series of articles where we’re explaining how our brand-new “7 Ideals” methodology works in detail.

-As a teenager I was working part-time at my family’s manufacturing company, which was founded back in 1968, employing more than 50 people at its peak in the 80s.
+As a teenager, I was working part-time at my family’s manufacturing company, which was founded back in the 70s employing more than 50 people at its peak in the 80s.

 This is where I learned a lot about businesses, management, organization, public relations, and sales.

-We were mainly exporting our goods (women’s clothes) in Europe, the United States, and Australia.
+We mainly exported our goods (women’s clothes) to Europe, the United States, and Australia.

 At some point, we turned into the local market and I was traveling the country promoting our clothing line to local stores.

 This is when I got immersed in sales.

 The beginning was very hard as I was young approaching middle-aged business owners who mostly did not want to waste their time with a salesboy.